A variational time discretization for the compressible Euler equations: Energy Minimization: Pressureless Gases

-Note that the integral in \eqref{E:EULA} is finite for any choice of $u\in \C^1_*(\R^d;\R^d)$ since the first moment of $\F$ is finite, by assumption.
-Recall that the trace of a symmetric matrix equals the sum of its eigenvalues, which in the case of a positive semidefinite matrix are all nonnegative.
-Therefore \eqref{E:CONTROL2} controls the size of $\SIGMA$.
+Notice that the integral in \eqref{E:EULA} is finite for any choice of $u\in \C^1_*(\R^d;\R^d)$ since the first moment of $\F$ is finite, by assumption.
+Recall that the trace of a symmetric matrix equals the sum of its eigenvalues, which in the case of a positive semidefinite matrix are all non-negative.
+Therefore \eqref{E:CONTROL2} controls the size of $\RES$.

-\begin{remark} The stress tensor $\SIGMA$ does not actually assign any mass to the remainder $\gamma\R^d \setminus \R^d$, so Theorem~\ref{T:STRESS} remains true if the compactification $\gamma\R^d$ is replaced by $\R^d$.
+\begin{remark} The stress tensor $\RES$ does not actually assign any mass to the remainder $\dot\R^d \setminus \R^d$, so Theorem~\ref{T:STRESS} remains true if the compactification $\dot\R^d$ is replaced by $\R^d$.
 In fact, recall that $\R^d$ (being a separable metric space) is a Radon space, so that any finite Borel measure is inner regular.
-Consider a nonnegative, radially symmetric test function $\varphi \in \D(\R^d)$ with $\int_{\R^d} \varphi(x) \,dx = 1$ and define
+Consider a non-negative, radially symmetric test function $\varphi \in \D(\R^d)$ with $\int_{\R^d} \varphi(x) \,dx = 1$ and define

 for $x\in\R^d$ and $R>0$.
 The map $\phi_R \star \varphi$ is convex and smooth (since the convolution preserves convexity), hence $u_R$ is monotone and smooth.
 Notice that $u_R(x) = 0$ for all $|x| \LS R-c$, with $c$ the (finite) diameter of $\SPT\varphi$.
 Moreover, we have